syjya/Comer/README.md

 #### The detailed description of  the subjects

-Functional descriptions, inputs, outputs, and metamorphic relations of all subjects are listed in **subjects.pdf**.
+Functional descriptions, inputs, outputs, and metamorphic relations of all subjects are listed in **metamorphic relation.pdf**.